 Add the plugin to an existing project

-The ArcGIS Maps SDK for Unreal Engine plugin is delivered as a zip archive and the downloads are available on the Esri Early Adopter site.
+The ArcGIS Maps SDK for Unreal Engine plugin is delivered as a zip archive and available on the Esri Early Adopter site.
 To access the download page, click ArcGIS Maps SDK for Game Engines in the top menu bar and select Software Downloads.

 To allow your project's existing Actors to track within an

-ArcGISMap in real world coordinates, you can add an
+ArcGISMap with geographic coordinates, you can add an ArcGIS Location component.

-- Longitude: Sets the east–west position of the Actor on the Earth's surface.
+- X (Longitude) : Specifies the east–west position of the Actor on the Earth's surface.
 A projected position value for projected coordinate systems or a longitude value for geographic coordinate systems.

-- Altitude: Sets the vertical distance of the Actor above the Earth.
+- Z (Altitude): Sets the vertical distance of the Actor above the Earth.
 The units is depending on the spatial reference.

 - Heading: Sets the heading or up axis of the Actor.
 This is also known as yaw or azimuth.
 It represents the number of degrees by which the game object will be rotated, measured counterclockwise from the north.
 To rotate clockwise, use a negative value.